-The hallmark of a well-written academic essay is the inclusion of credible sources.
+The hallmark of a well-written academic essay is the inclusion of credible sources and supporting evidence.
 It's one thing to inform or persuade your readers with your own observations and thoughts.
 It's another thing to back up your ideas with statements from respected authorities.
+This strengthens your argument.

 Once you can bolster your work with the words of someone with proven knowledge, you'll be well on your way to a solid essay.
+But what's the best way to include that knowledge in your essay?
 Below, we'll discuss when to quote, paraphrase, or summarize someone else's work.

 Quotation marks are reserved for lines of text that are identical to an original piece of writing.
 Anything inside quotation marks must match the original text, word for word, and be attributed to the original author.

-Writers tend to use quotes when they want to maintain accuracy or highlight the specific words of another author.
 You never want to pack an academic essay with too many quotes because they're not expressing your ideas, but someone else's.
+For example:

 If you're only going to quote two or three sentences, you can include them within your current paragraph.
 Here's an example of a paragraph from an academic essay on punctuation.
 It contains a short quotation: